 Video describing Craig y Parc special school for disabled children

-View a transcript of this film
+View a transcript of Jamie's story

 About Craig y Parc School

 Education and curriculum

 Ty Cwtch - Craig y Parc children's home

 Established in 1955, Craig y Parc has a reputation for helping our students to realise their educational and personal potential.
 We’re more than just a school and go further than just providing education.

 We were rated as good with outstanding features in the last Estyn report – their highest rating.

 Craig y Parc is also a Centre of Excellence for Mobility Opportunities Via Education (MOVE)

 This programme enables children with physical impairments and / or complex needs to improve their skills in independent sitting, standing, walking and transferring whilst working on their own personal and functional goals to reach their potential.

 We offer flexible placements (day, termly and 52 weeks) to children and young people, aged three to nineteen years old, with complex support needs, including physical and sensory impairments, and severe or profound and multiple learning difficulties (PMLD).